EngineerBetter/engineerbetter-hugo/content/blog/ci-shootout-conclusion.md

 ## Jenkins

 Jenkins is old and dated.
 It lacks isolation (shared workspace, workloads aren't containerised by default), and the plugin system almost guarantees surprise incompatibilities.
+That said, Jenkins does offer LTS releases and its use in enterprises increases the likelihood of security fixes being made.

 Jenkins allows users to make snowflake servers and builds.
 Yes, you can get it to persist config to source control, but it allows a workflow that is considered an anti-pattern in a cloud native, GitOps world.
 That said, it is the only system reviewed that offers CI-as-_code_, and not CI-as-YAML.

+Some people view Jenkins not as a CI server, but as a _platform_.
+This shows in its ability to do pretty much anything, which gives it great flexibility.
+This is as much of a weakness as a strength, as that flexibility allows all sorts of undesirable practices to creep in.

 It is job-oriented by default, although newer plugins provide a pipeline view.
 Much like Tekton and Argo Workflows, Jenkins does not offer a 'single pane of glass' view on the current state of a pipeline.